 “We are extremely grateful to the Zayed Foundation for giving us the resources to protect our children from debilitating and sometimes fatal pneumococcal infections”, said Dr. Asad Ramlawi, Director General of the Ministry’s Primary Health Care and Public Health Directorate.

-The inclusion by the MOH of the latest generation of the pneumococcal conjugate vaccine in the routine vaccination schedule for children means that the current vaccination program, which was launched by the RVF in 2010, will be fully financed and sustained with local resources starting in 2013.
-Thus every infant in Gaza and the West Bank – approximately 120,000 babies every year – will continue to be vaccinated and protected from life-threatening pneumococcal infections after the assistance from the Zayed Foundation and the RVF comes to an end in January 2013.
+The inclusion by the MOH of the latest generation of the pneumococcal conjugate vaccine in the routine vaccination schedule for children means that the current vaccination program, which was launched by the RVF in 2010, is now fully financed and sustained with local resources and has been since 2013.
+Thus every infant in Gaza and the West Bank – approximately 120,000 babies every year – continue to be vaccinated and protected from life-threatening pneumococcal infections after the assistance from the Zayed Foundation and the RVF came to an end in January 2013.

 The requirement of financial and operational sustainability is an inherent part of all programs supported by the Zayed Foundation and the RVF.